Confidence-Aware Multi-Field Model Calibration: Methodology

 where $z$ is the deviation score (e.g., $z=1.96$ for 95\% confidence).

-In order to perform field-level calibration, our approach operates at the level of sample subsets, which can be obtained by splitting samples based on different values of the target feature field.
+In order to perform field-level calibration, our method operates at the level of sample subsets, which can be obtained by splitting samples based on different values of the target feature field.
 Besides, field-wise binning\footnote{Binning is optional in our method since it introduces heavier data sparsity.}, i.e., further dividing each subset into several bins by order of their predicted scores, is optional.
 For each sample subset, we need the statistics, including the number of samples $n$, the ratio of positive samples $p$, and the average predicted score $\hat{p}$.
-By substituting these variables into Eq.~(\ref{interval}), we can solve the value of the deviation score $z\in[0, +\infty)$ using numerical algorithms, such as the bisection method.
-A larger $z$ indicates greater discrepancies between model predictions and current observations.
-To calibrate the predictions, we propose to use a non-linear transformation function $g(z)$ to reduce the deviation.
-Intuitively, this function should satisfy the following requirements: (1) passing through the origin: $g(0)=0$; (2) monotonic: $\forall z_1 \leq z_2, g(z_1)\leq g(z_2)$; (3) bounded: $\exists C\in\mathbb{R}^+, g(+\infty)\leq C$.
+Regard $\hat{p}$ as a certain bound\footnote{Let $p_+=\hat{p}$ if $\hat{p}>p$, else $p_-=\hat{p}$.} of CI and substitute these variables into Eq.~(\ref{interval}), we can solve the deviation score $z\in[0, +\infty)$ using numerical algorithms, such as the bisection method.
+A larger $z$ indicates a greater bias between model predictions and current observations, but a higher confidence level as well.
+We can directly use $p$ as the calibrated score, i.e., change $z$ to $0$, to entirely eliminate biases.
+However, this will minimize the confidence level and result in poor generalization under data sparsity.
+Therefore, we intend to make the calibrated score between original $p$ and predicted $\hat{p}$, thus corresponding to a relatively high confidence.
+To this end, we propose a non-linear transformation function $g(z)$ to reduce the deviation.
+Intuitively, $g(z)$ should satisfy the following requirements: (1) passing through the origin: $g(0)=0$; (2) monotonic: $\forall z_1 \leq z_2, g(z_1)\leq g(z_2)$; (3) bounded: $\exists C\in\mathbb{R}^+, g(+\infty)\leq C$.
 Thus, we devise a variant of the sigmoid function as follows:

-where $\lambda$ is a hyperparameter used to provide an upper bound and control the calibration intensity manually for large z-scores, i.e., deviations.
-A large calibration intensity means more belief in observations and less belief in original predictions.